 Sarah Palin appeared last night on Fox and just made all these establishment ruling class people crazy again.

-She appeared in a the cliche as a wide-ranging interview with Sean Hannity to describe how she saw the left blame her and all of us for the shooting.
+She appeared in a cliché, is a wide-ranging interview with Sean Hannity to describe how she saw the left blame her and all of us for the shooting.

-I read my name in the reports, and then um I read Rush Limbaugh, and then soon your name Sean And Mark Levin and soon Tea Party Patriots and soon the entire state of Arizona was being falsely accused of somehow being accessories to this horrendous, horrendous crime.
+I read my name in the reports and then I read Rush Limbaugh and then soon your name, Sean, and Mark Levin, and soon Tea Party Patriots, and soon the entire state of Arizona was being falsely accused of somehow being accessories to this horrendous, horrendous crime.

 That is why I was puzzled at first as to why, before facts were even gathered, why it would be that the mainstream media would start accusing and using such a tragedy for what appeared to be right off the bat some political gain.

-So Hannity said, well, what what can you tell us about this map?
+So Hannity said, well, what could you tell us about this map?

 And that's not original.